dieterdewachter/databases-practical/x07-normalizing-examination-db/README.md

 You can use [Lucidchart.com](https://www.lucidchart.com) to draw the diagrams.

-Describe the steps you need to follow to get the database in NF1, NF2 and NF3 in the following chapters.
+Describe the steps you need to follow to get the database in NF1 and NF2.

 ## Normalizing the database